kopia/kopia/GOVERNANCE.md

 Any community member can make a proposal for consideration by the community.
 In order to initiate a discussion about a new idea, they should send an email to the project contributors’ list or submit a patch implementing the idea to the issue tracker (or version-control system if they have commit access).
 This will prompt a review and, if necessary, a discussion of the idea.
 The goal of this review and discussion is to gain approval for the contribution.
 Since most people in the project community have a shared vision, there is often little need for discussion in order to reach consensus.

-In general, as long as nobody explicitly opposes a proposal or patch, it is recognised as having the support of the community.
+In general, as long as nobody explicitly opposes a proposal or patch, it is recognized as having the support of the community.
 This is called lazy consensus - that is, those who have not stated their opinion explicitly have implicitly agreed to the implementation of the proposal.

 Lazy consensus is a very important concept within the project.
 It is this process that allows a large group of people to efficiently reach consensus, as someone with no objections to a proposal need not spend time stating their position, and others need not spend time reading such mails.